 |Types||The kind of popular duty is exciting duties and customs duties.||Tariffs can import tariffs or export tariffs based on the tariff imposed on imported goods or exported goods.|

 |Goods covered||Duties imposed on the import of goods is known as customs duty.
 Duty on goods manufactured domestically and part of an intrastate transaction is known as excise duty.||Tariffs are imposed on goods imported or exported by the manufactures of a country to an international country.|

 |Secondary Uses||The other uses of duty include import duties, excise duties, succession or death duties, and stamp duties.||The other uses of tariff include a general list of prices.|

-There are different types of taxes that the government imposes either on their own citizens or on the nationals of other countries.
+There are different types of taxes that the government imposes on its citizens or the nationals of other countries.
 Both the words tariff vs. duties refer to taxes imposed.
 The use of these terms is often in place of each other, but there is a thin line of difference between the two terms.

 Tariffs are direct taxes, whereas duties are indirect taxes.
 The imposition of Tariffs is on goods, where but duties are on consumers.
 Tariffs can be of two types- import tariffs and export tariffs.
 Duties, on the other hand, include excise duties and customs duties.

 The government imposes tariffs and duties because that increases the revenue of the government in terms of tax collection.
 In the short result of imposing tariffs and duties on goods imported or exported are foreign exporters and importers lose, domestic producers gain, and the government gains by the amount of the tax revenue.

-This has been a guide to the Duty vs Tariff.
+This article has been a guide to Duty vs. Tariff.
 Here we discuss the top difference between Duty and Tariff along with infographics and comparison table.
 You may also have a look at the following articles –